notepad-plus-plus/npp-usermanual/content/docs/ghost-typing.md

 ## Syntax

-The syntax listed here is valid for Notepad++ v7.9.2 and newer.

 ### Main Ghost Typing Modes

 Use one of these three command-line options to enable the various modes of ghost typing.